asquare14/Git-Cheat-Sheet/main.md

 - Delete branch permanently

 ## Squashing X commits together
 `$ git rebase -i <after-this-commit>`
 - Eg: ( $ git rebase -i HEAD~2 ) => (rebasing 2 commits starting from HEAD)
 - Then edit the ‘pick’ to ‘squash’ in front of all those commits which you want to squash.
 - Commit your new squashed commits.

 ## Removing a commit from in between the commit history
 `$ git reset --hard <sha1-commit u want to remove-key>`

 `$ git push origin <branch> --force`

-## Making sure your repository is up-to-date with the original/upstream repository.
+## Making sure your repository is up-to-date with the original/upstream repository
 Note: `< >` should not be included in commit message.
 Example, `git fetch upstream master`.

 `$ git remote add upstream <link of original repo>`